 Ask group members to post photos, details about themselves that they'd like to share, and to start a discussion board or forum in which they discuss current events and items of interest.

 Potential problem: No sense of community.
 There is a failure to bond, and hence a failure to thrive.
-Collaborations with this problem sometimes never get off the ground.
+Collaborations with this problem sometimes never get off the ground in virtual group work.